ShanEllis/capstone-genetics-domain/_sources/README.md

 This implies *at a minimum* reproducing Figure 1 in this paper {cite}`ramaker_post-mortem_2017`.

+We will be working through parts of this paper most weeks and discussing each in detail.

-The latter-half of DSC180A will introduce you to methods, techniques, and concepts that will help you move beyond, brainstorm, and develop a project that moves beyond this first replication.
+The latter-half of DSC180A will introduce you to methods, techniques, and concepts that will help you brainstorm and develop a project that to move beyond this first replication.

 ## Section Participation